The Colledge Family Memorial Fellowship Trust

 • Plan for £10-30k budget: Award amounts vary within this range, so fellowship plans should be realistic for this funding level.

-• Allow adequate preparation time: With a March deadline and June/July announcement, successful applicants need to plan well in advance, particularly for securing host institution commitments.
+• Allow adequate preparation time: With a fixed annual deadline and announcement in late June/early July, successful applicants need to plan well in advance, particularly for securing host institution commitments.

-• Emphasize patient care benefit: The trust's charitable objectives emphasize that supported training should “promote better practice in patient care in these areas.”
+• Emphasise patient care benefit: The trust's charitable objectives emphasise that supported training should “promote better practice in patient care in these areas.”

 Similar Funders